 AMP is a non-profit organization that puts on intensive music performance and music industry programming for students entering grades 6 through 12 living in the Coachella Valley.
-Our mission is to connect young musicians to an education that fits their musical interests and to create a community of up-and-coming performers and responsible citizens in the Coachella Valley.
+Our mission is to connect young musicians to an education that fits their musical interests and to create a community of up-and-coming performers and responsible citizens in the Coachella Valley, while giving students a creative and positive outlet to express themselves and connect with other like-minded musicians.
 The program focuses on playing in bands, instrumental/vocal/stage skills, collaboration, creativity, and performance.
 AMP holds a weeks-long summer camp (AMP Summer Camp) and year-round after-school programs (AMP Fall & Spring), both led by qualified and passionate band coaches.

 What do you do in AMP?

 AMP operates through small ensemble-based learning...aka "rock bands."
 Musicians are put into bands and then expected to work with their band to create original music and cover songs to develop a performable setlist, led by our experienced and passionate band coaches.
 AMP Fall and Spring involves weekly rehearsals to hone musical and social skills, culminating in performance opportunities around the Coachella Valley.
 AMP Camp involves challenging and fun days of workshops, masterclasses, gigs, team building, jam sessions, creating, collaborating, and performance.
 And lunch.

 AMP Fall and Spring rehearsals are held at the AMP Studio in downtown Indio (82719 Miles Ave).